Freak613/1more/README.md

 ### Delegated events

 Rendered DOM nodes don't have attached event listeners.
-Instead renderer use global event handlers attached to `document` per each event type, then use rendered app instance to discover target event handler.
+Instead renderer attaches global event handlers attached to `document` per each event type, then use rendered app instance to discover target event handler.

-Current implementation is very limited, it doesn't support bubble and capture phases of native events, and used only to find first matched target event handler.
+All events are working only in the `bubble` phase, with proper handling of `stopPropagation` and event's `bubbles` flag.

+Note: Global event handlers are active (with `passive: false`), and system doesn't support `capture` phase.
+This being done to avoid having custom syntax or diff event handlers flags, and because this library main purpose is to have minimal API surface to solve most of the use cases.

 ### Does this implementation use Virtual DOM?